-Examination Regulations for the Master's Course in Mechanical and Process Engineering at the Technische Universität Bergakademie Freiberg
+Examination Regulations for the International Master's Degree Program in Technology and Application of Inorganic Engineering Materials at the Technische Universität Bergakademie Freiberg

 As per § 13 sub-paragraph 4 clause 2, in conjunction with § 35 sub-paragraph 1 clause 2 and § 34 of the Higher Education Act of the Free State of Saxony (Sächs-HSFG) of January 15th 2013 (SächsGVBI. p.
-3) (most recently changed by section 11 of the Act from April 29th, 2015, SächsGVBI. p.
-349) the Faculty Council of the Faculty of Mechanical, Process and Energy Engineering at the Technische Universität Bergakadmie Freiberg, in consultation with the Senate, agreed on the following regulations for the Master's degree program in Mechanical and Process Engineering:
+3) (most recently changed by the Act from October 15th, 2017, SächsGVBI. p.
+546) the Faculty Councils of the Faculty of Mechanical, Process and Energy Engineering and of the Faculty of Materials Science and Materials Technology at the Technische Universität Bergakadmie Freiberg, in consultation with the Rectorate, agreed on the following regulations for the Master's degree program in Technology and Application of Inorganic Engineering Materials: